day0market/pyalgotrader/docs/cta_backtester.md

         target_name = optimization_setting.target_name

         if not settings:
-            self.output("Optimization of parameter combinations is empty，Please check") return
+            self.output(" optimization of parameter combinations is empty ， please check ") return

         if not target_name:
-            self.output("Optimization target is not set，Please check")
+            self.output(" optimization target is not set ， please check ") return
-            return

         # Use multiprocessing pool for running backtesting with different setting